quantamental620/capstone/README.md

 The Random Forest with GridSearchCV shows the most promise, though only this model approaches the ~0.7 Sharpe ratio threshold typically required for production trading strategies.
 Futher investigation of hyperparmeter optimisation and additional exogenous features is required to provide an implimentable trading strategy.

+*Note that these results are using the option of hyperparmetisation with a higher degree of regularisation (regularisation =1).
+The performance statistics with less regularisation (=0) are (overall worse except for XGBoost):

+Random Forest (GridSearchCV): 51.64% accuracy, 0.37 Sharpe ratio XGBoost (GridSearchCV): 52.03% accuracy, 0.69 Sharpe ratio Neural Network (GridSearchCV): 51.03% accuracy, 0.34 Sharpe ratio Random Forest (manual): 51.15% accuracy, 0.31 Sharpe ratio